 Carbohydrates are what provide us the energy we need to continue our day.
-Alcoholic beverages like beer and certain coolers might have carbohydrates but these are called "empty carbohydrates" and they really have no sort of healthy side effects.
+Excessive consumption of alcoholic beverages might have carbohydrates but these are called “empty carbohydrates” and they really have few healthy benefits.

 Other carbohydrates which cannot be broken down by the body will eventually pass through the digestive system only to be expelled.
 It takes about thirty or forty minutes for food to be digested to such an extent that it can be broken down.

 It is very difficult to separate fats from proteins, proteins from carbohydrates and also carbohydrates from fats.
 Most of the times the problem with diet isn’t that people are eating too much but that they are eating the wrong things.